jeffrey-anderson/aws-redshift-challenge/redshiftChallenge.md

 ## Prerequisites

-[Download the latest version of DBeaver](https://dbeaver.io/download/) or get a copy from shopit.nwie.net.
+[Download the latest version of DBeaver](https://dbeaver.io/download/) or get a copy from shopit.nwie.net. **Note:**
+If you don't have admin privileges on your laptop, choose the option to install just for you (not all users).

 ## References